 See your vet promptly if your dog has open sores or wounds from scratching, itching has persisted for more than two weeks despite home treatment, there is unusual odour or discharge from affected skin, your dog is showing behavioural changes such as restlessness, loss of appetite or disturbed sleep, or you suspect a food allergy and need dietary guidance.

 Your vet may recommend skin scrapings, allergy testing or prescription treatment.
 For moderate to severe atopic dermatitis, the two most commonly prescribed options are Apoquel (oclacitinib) and Cytopoint (lokivetmab).
-We have detailed, balanced guides on both: Everything about Apoquel for dogs and Is Cytopoint right for my dog?.
+We have detailed, balanced guides on both: Everything about Apoquel for dogs and Is Cytopoint right for my dog?

 For persistent ear itching specifically, see our guide: Best remedy for itchy dog ears.